 Everyone loves free stuff when it comes to press release.
 People will be more interested in downloading your book and reading it if they know it’s free.
 They would be more likely to buy your other books and recommend them to other people if you made a good impression.
 They can pass the link on to their friends, who can also read it online.
 Which is a great way to get feedback from a wider range and get more readers.

 Of course, you do not need to give your book for free forever.
 Run a book promotion for a number of copies at a limited time.
 This will help you attract more readers, get more reviews, and gain more traction to higher book sales.

 Bonus resource: Book Marketing 101: Goodreads Giveaways for Authors

 Get Great Reviews

-Reviews help people make informed decisions about what to read.
+Reviews and great media coverage help people make informed decisions about what to read.
 Obviously, if a book is highly rated by people, it will attract more customers and sell more books.
 The more reviews you get for your book, the more publicity you will receive.

 If you have many good reviews, then people will be more likely to have an interest in your book.
 The following are also benefits of getting a review: